-Today the economy has diversified over time and less dependent upon the fortunes of the oil business and the fluctuations in the price of oil.
-Yet Tulsa is still headquarters to worldwide industry leaders in the field of oil and gas.
-Some of the larger employers headquartered include Dollar Thrifty Automotive Group, The Williams Companies, QuikTrip and a host of other companies that employ 1,000 or more employers each.
+Today the economy has diversified over time and is less dependent upon the fortunes of the oil business and the fluctuations in the price of oil.
+Yet Tulsa is still the headquarters to worldwide industry leaders in the field of oil and gas.
+Some of the larger employers headquartered include Dollar Thrifty Automotive Group, The Williams Companies, QuikTrip, and a host of other companies that employ 1,000 or more employees each.

 In the higher-end Jumbo real estate market, most notably in the southernmost regions of Tulsa is also benefitting from a stabilized economy and industry diversification.
 In addition, interest rates have been relatively stable over the past several years.
 Even though the Federal Reserve raised rates twice this year with the expectation there will be two more before the end of the year, mortgage rates haven’t matched the same rate of increase associated with the Federal Funds rate, the rate the Fed adjusts and banks charge each other for overnight lending to meet reserve requirements.

 Financing for jumbo homes is still competitive and today’s jumbo programs allow for lower down payments compared to just a few years ago.
 Borrowers who are in the jumbo market have many financing options available from traditional 20 -30% down payment programs to new programs that permit up to 95% financing.

 The lower down payment programs really come into play for buyers who do not want to make such a large down payment, preserving their funds.
 Today, buyers can make a 5% or 10% down payment and still obtain a competitive rate without the need for private mortgage insurance, or PMI.
 This is accomplished by taking out two loans instead of just one larger one.
-Remember, any loan amount above the conforming loan limits of $647,200 is considered jumbo.
+Remember, any loan amount above the 2023 Conforming Loan Limits of $726,200 is considered jumbo.

 Learn more about what is considered a jumbo loan.